tanandy/galaxie-clans/docs/GUIDELINES.md

 * Ansible: because it's "Simple, agentless IT automation that anyone can use"
 * Every component should be open-source, popular and have a big contributor community

+## Release naming

+* Major release are named after the runes names of the elder Futhark.

 ## BACKLOG

 ### Firewalling